As a subbie, you’ll most likely be well versed in how to quote a construction job.

 A construction quote is a formal document of pricing that a business needs to be paid in order to fulfil the job requirements.

 In the construction industry, quotes and estimates are sometimes used interchangeably (also sometimes referred to as “costing” or “pricing” a construction job).

 When it comes to a quote versus an estimate, an estimate differs only slightly from this in that it is more of an idea of how much the materials, labour and other parts may cost.

 Sometimes there might be some variables that may make it difficult for a business to give an accurate quote, therefore an estimate is your best best until you get clarification.

 When would I be required to quote?

-At all different stages of construction tenders, you may be required to provide a quote.
+At all different stages of the construction tenders process, you may be required to provide a quote, estimate or costing.